TheLonerD/shifterdx/DeusEx/Readme.txt

 OTHER NOTES OF DEADLY DOOM:

+	The included French localization file was created by deusex-m and further modified by modDB user Babeuf97.
+Many thanks to both of them for the effort to give French Shifter fans a better gameplay experience.

 	The name "Shifter" is a tribute to a popular mod for Starsiege: Tribes.
 Shifter was created by emo1313.
 Check out his current version of Shifter for Tribes 2 at www.shiftermod.com.
 Or check out mine, Shifter Classic, which can